Ancestry Visas – An Overview

-The UK Ancestry Visa is a unique type of visa that allows individuals who are Commonwealth citizens to live and work in the UK for an initial period of up to five years, providing they have a grandparent who was born in the UK, Channel Islands or the Isle of Man.
-The visa is designed for those who have a strong ancestral connection to the UK and want to live and work in the UK, embracing their British heritage.
+The UK Ancestry Visa is a unique type of visa that allows Commonwealth citizens to live and work in the UK, providing they have a grandparent born in the UK, Channel Islands, or the Isle of Man.
+The visa is designed for those with a strong ancestral connection to the UK who want to live, work, or study in the UK, embracing their British heritage.

-To be eligible for the UK Ancestry Visa, applicants need to demonstrate their UK ancestry, including the birth certificate of their UK born grandparent and proof that they are a Commonwealth citizen.
+To be eligible for the UK Ancestry Visa, applicants need to demonstrate their UK ancestry, including the birth certificate of their UK-born grandparent and proof that they are a Commonwealth citizen.
 They must also be able to support themselves financially within the UK without recourse to public funds and show that they intend to work in the UK during their stay.

 • Commonwealth Citizenship: The applicant must be a Commonwealth citizen, which includes citizens of Australia, Canada, New Zealand, and many other countries.
 A full list of eligible nationalities is provided further down the page.